acoshift/go-project-guideline/README.md

 ### Repository

-- DO NOT use `ID`, use userID, txID, etc.
+- DO NOT use `id`, use userID, txID, etc.

 - For struct, always returns pointer to struct `*entity.Type`